GwladysKerhoas/Creating-a-R-package-on-Descent-Gradient/README.md

 # GradDesc

 This is a user manual of using the R package GradDesc.
 The purpose of the GradDesc package is to make a binary logistic regression with the use of the stochastic gradient descent algorithm.
 It works on every dataset but the exploratory variables have to be quantitative and the target variable has to be binary.
-In this demonstration, we are going to use two differents datasets : “breast_cancer” and "default_of_credit_card_clients" from UCI dataset to see how the algorithm behaves by exploiting the capacities of multicore processors.
+In this demonstration, we are going to use two different datasets : “breast_cancer” and "default_of_credit_card_clients" from UCI dataset to see how the algorithm behaves by exploiting the capacities of multicore processors.

 Installing the package and access to the library
 ----------------------